-This month I had the pleasure of interviewing the Australian jeweler, Melanie Augustin, of Kimono Reincarnate.
+This month I had the pleasure of interviewing the Australian jeweler, Melanie Augustin, of Kimono Reincarnate (This site/resource is no longer available).
 She shares my love of Japanese fabrics and art forms and she’s beautifully merged it with her silversmithing.
 You’re going to love this interview because Melanie shares not only the story behind her business but some wonderful insights into how her business became the success it is.
 (Did I mention she was featured on IKEA’s magazine!)

 Can you take us on the journey of your creative career path so far?

 My creative career path has been a rather windy one.
 While I was in my final year of university studying visual arts, I started working as a freelance photographer and continued that for many years.
 Life then took a few more turns and I found myself living in Japan where I fell in love with their traditional designs and antique textiles.
 I started my brand “Kimono Reincarnate” whilst living in Japan, creating handbags from vintage kimono fabrics.
 The offcuts from the bags were too beautiful to throw away so I began making little purses, and then I couldn’t bear to discard those offcuts either.
 As I have always been jewellery obsessed, it seemed logical to create wearable pieces with the tiny fabric pieces in my collection.
 In the beginning, the jewellery was all made using simple techniques that I could learn either online or from a book as in rural Japan I had limited access to face-to-face courses.
 Once I moved back to Australia, I took up a silversmithing course and I am now so in love with manipulating metal.
 I’m in the process of splitting my brand into two; Kimono Reincarnate will be my commercial, Japanese-influenced brand and I will also be designing under my own name, Melanie Augustin, for my handcrafted, limited edition work.